mattwire/com.cividesk.email.sparkpost/README.md

 * have a 'service provider' mode in which the same SparkPost account can be used for multiple clients
 * accurate processing of bounces with in-depth analysis and translation of all bounce codes

-It sends both transactional and CiviMail emails through the SparkPost service, but processes bounces only with CiviMail-originated emails (same as CiviCRM).
+It sends both transactional and CiviMail emails through the SparkPost service.
+Bounces are processed through a callback (no need for an email account dedicated to bounce processing), but CiviCRM only processes bounces for CiviMail-originated emails.
 We are planning to extend bounce processing to transactional emails in the short term.

 Opens and click-throughs as still tracked by CiviCRM as there is no added-value in having these tracked by SparkPost.

 Installation instructions
 =========================